How are contest locations selected?

 and generally post the final performance times during that

 final two week period.
-However, with over 70 performing member
+However, with 87 participating ensembles

-units, it is inevitable that some minor changes will need
+during the 2016 season, it is inevitable that some minor changes

 during the final week before each contest that would change